Vidby: History

-vidby AG was founded by Alexander Konovalov and Eugen von Rubinberg.
+Vidby AG was founded by Alexander Konovalov and Eugen von Rubinberg.
 Konovalov is a native of Ukraine and retains Ukrainian citizenship; Rubinberg came to Switzerland from Germany and holds German citizenship.
 Both are residents of Switzerland.
 The latter founded his first business, a trading company, at age 16.

 In 2013, the business partners launched a consumer-oriented video-call translation service called DROTR (Droid Translator) AG, utilizing a Konovalov-created AI-powered language translation technology enabling simultaneous translation of messages, voice and video calls in 104 languages (written), with 44 available in spoken form.
 This was the world's first video calling app with translation.
 The technology was pronounced a competitor of Skype and Viber by Forbes and claimed first prize at the "Innovative Breakthrough 2013" Competition.

-In 2021, with a new business-oriented focus, DROTR became vidby, with the former Google technology partners Konovalov and Rubinberg remaining at the helm, each with the title Co-CEO.
-While headquartered in Switzerland, vidby's development team is, according to the company's founders, based in Ukraine.
-The technology behind vidby has an accuracy level variously reported as up to 99 percent or 99 to 100 percent, equalling the highest level of human translation.
+In 2021, with a new business-oriented focus, DROTR became Vidby, with the former Google technology partners Konovalov and Rubinberg remaining at the helm, each with the title Co-CEO.
+While headquartered in Switzerland, Vidby's development team is, according to the company's founders, based in Ukraine.
+The technology behind Vidby has an accuracy level variously reported as up to 99 percent or 99 to 100 percent, equalling the highest level of human translation.
 Additionally, the technology is capable of removing the original language while maintaining ambient sounds.
 Currently, some 70 languages plus 60 dialects are possible with the algorithm-based technology.

-In 2024, Alexander Konovalov initiated the idea of preserving linguistic diversity in the world using AI technologies.

 Notable use

 In addition to its use with speeches delivered by Pope Francis, the technology has been provided to Ukrainian authorities and embassies during the ongoing military conflict with Russia free of remuneration.
 By July, 2022, some 70 speeches given by President Zelenskyy totalling 650 minutes had been translated into 30 languages, for a total of over 10,000 minutes of video material.
 Of its use in translating Zelenskyy's wartime speeches, Konovalov has said, "Like any citizen, I want to help defend my country."

-Notable corporate clients of vidby include Samsung, Siemens, Cisco, Kärcher, Generali and McDonald's Corporation; an academic client is Harvard University.
+Notable corporate clients of Vidby include Samsung, Siemens, Cisco, Kärcher, Generali and McDonald's Corporation; an academic client is Harvard University.

-Google Cloud Technology Partner status of vidby was confirmed officially after a six-month audit in December 2022.
+Google Cloud Technology Partner status of Vidby was confirmed officially after a six-month audit in December 2022.

-Denys Krasnikov, a vidby co-founder, is responsible for cooperation with Google, YouTube, Microsoft, and other key partners.
-After the launch of multilingual YouTube channels, vidby started AI translating and dubbing creators' videos for this new type of channel at the end of February 2023.
+Denys Krasnikov, a Vidby co-founder, is responsible for cooperation with Google, YouTube, Microsoft, and other key partners.
+After the launch of multilingual YouTube channels, Vidby started AI translating and dubbing creators' videos for this new type of channel at the end of February 2023.